olpeh/olpeh.github.io/_posts/2018-04-03-i-learned-frp-by-learning-cyclejs.md

 title: I Learned Functional Reactive Programming by Learning Cycle.js
 date: 2018-04-03 00:00:00 Z
 layout: post
-excerpt: "An introduction to Cycle.js and a story of what I have learned building Meeting Price Calculator in Cycle.js"
+excerpt: 'An introduction to Cycle.js and a story of what I have learned building Meeting Price Calculator in Cycle.js'
-author: "Olavi Haapala"
+author: 'Olavi Haapala'
-author_twitter: "0lpeh"
+author_twitter: '0lpeh'
-thumbnail: "/images/02-frp-cyclejs/cyclejs.png"
+thumbnail: '/images/02-frp-cyclejs/cyclejs.png'
 ---

 In this blog post, I will be writing about my experiences learning Functional Reactive Programming (FRP).
-I will try to explain the basics of Cycle.js and FRP and what I have learned while building [Meeting Price Calculator](https://mpc.olpe.fi/){:target="_blank"} in Cycle.js.
+I will try to explain the basics of Cycle.js and FRP and what I have learned while building [Meeting Price Calculator](https://mpc.olpe.fi/){:target="\_blank"} in Cycle.js.
 When I started learning Cycle.js, I did not know what Reactive Programming was and I had almost no experience in Functional Programming.

 <img src="{{ "/images/02-frp-cyclejs/cyclejs.svg" | prepend: site.baseurl }}" width="120" aria-hidden="true">

 ## Background

-I first heard about Cycle.js in 2015 when I started as a summer employee at [Futurice](https://futurice.com){:target="_blank"}.
+I first heard about Cycle.js in 2015 when I started as a summer employee at [Futurice](https://futurice.com){:target="\_blank"}.
-[Andre Staltz](https://staltz.com/about.html){:target="_blank"}, the creator of Cycle.js, used to work at Futurice and was demoing it in a WWWeeklies presentation.
+[Andre Staltz](https://staltz.com/about.html){:target="\_blank"}, the creator of Cycle.js, used to work at Futurice and was demoing it in a WWWeeklies presentation.
 I got interested in it and tried it out for a bit.
 Later that summer I was also part of an internal project where we started using Cycle.js.
 However, it was not until March 2017 that I really started building something with Cycle.js.